About Figaro Systems, Inc

 Today we are honored to be partners with some of the premier opera houses in the world.

-Figaro President, CEO, and Co-Founder.
+Figaro President, and Co-Founder.
 Previously, he served as Figaro's Vice President responsible for the design and engineering of titling systems.
 Geoff continues to pursure the research and development of new groundbreaking technologies.

 Previously, he served as the design engineer at the Metropolitan Opera and also as a visiting professor at the Yale School of Drama where he taught a graduate class in computer-aided structural design techniques.